Our beginner’s guide to meditation explains how (and why) to train your mind just like you train your body.

 When it comes to meditation, there is more than one way to do it.
 Here are a few of the most popular forms:

 - Concentration meditation — Concentration meditation involves focusing on a single point.
 This could be an image, your breath, a specific mantra or single word, a noise, or an object in the room.
 During a focused meditation, the mind can easily wander.
 When you find this happening, simply refocus your attention on the chosen object.
 Rather than allowing your mind to focus on these new things, let them go.

 - Mantra-based meditation

-- Guided meditation — A guided meditation is a great option for beginners who have little experience with meditation.
+- Guided meditation — Guided meditation is a great option for beginners with little experience.
 In these, a teacher guides you through the basic steps of the practice to allow you to experience the most from your practice.
-Most guided meditations follow a similar format: the teacher explains the behaviour of the mind, leads you through specific meditation techniques, and explains how you can integrate meditation into your daily life.
+Most guided meditations follow a similar format: the teacher explains the behavior of the mind, leads you through specific meditation techniques, and explains how you can integrate meditation into your daily life.
 Guided meditations come in a variety of lengths suitable for your preference.